 TRY THIS:

-- Place one or both hands on your heart.
-Our awareness shifts to where we feel the sensation.
+• Gently place one or both hands on your heart.
+This will shift your awareness to your heart.

-- When you reach that connection, ask your heart why you need to quit drinking.
-The answer will come, it may even answer before you finish asking.
+• When you reach that connection, ask your heart why you need to quit drinking.
+The answer will come and it will probably be a short response.
+That is your heart centered purpose to quit drinking.

 If you’re struggling right now, you got this.
 You have so much more strength in you than you realize.
 It’s just that everything’s a little foggy so you can’t see it within yourself.
 But you will.
 Hang in there.